PixelCons/PixelCons-Contracts/README.md

 - A PixelCon can only belong to one collection
 - Collections can be cleared, which will free up the PixelCons inside it and blank out its name
 - Total number of collections is limited to 18,446,744,073,709,551,616 (2^64)

-## **[Destroyed]** Market Contract
-This contract has been self destructed in favor of more fully fleshed out third party ERC-721 market solutions.
-Before its destruction, this was the main market contract for buying and selling PixelCons.
-The market holds ownership of PixelCons while they are listed for sale.

-#### Listings [The main object for holding time based auctions]
-- Listings are created by transferring PixelCons to this contract through the PixelCons contract
-- Listings can be removed from the market at any time
-- Admin user has the ability to change market parameters such as min and max acceptable values
-- Admin user has the ability to lock the market from any new listings and/or purchases
-- The admin cannot prevent users from removing their listings at any time